 Available for Francophone African Studies Minors (Fall Only).
 A minimum cumulative 2.75 GPA is required.
 Preference is given to students with a 3.0 GPA in French language.

 To apply, candidates must be in good academic and social standing, having completed at least one semester at Linfield.
 Students cannot participate in both a semester abroad and January Term travel course in the same academic year without special permission from the office of International Programs.
 It is highly recommended that students take TCCA 230 (Intercultural Communication: Global Perspectives) before participating in the program.

-Housing: Students will be housed with a homestay family during their stay in Dakar, all conveniently located within walking distance of the Baobab Center.
+Students will be housed with homestay families during their stay in Dakar, all conveniently located within walking distance of the Baobab Center.